Nikon D4 Exposure

 ACR processed RAW

-Our laboratory resolution chart revealed sharp, distinct line patterns down to about 1,900 lines per picture height in the horizontal direction, and about 2,000 lines per picture height in the vertical direction in JPEGs.
+Our laboratory resolution chart revealed sharp, distinct line patterns down to about 2,100 lines per picture height in the horizontal direction, and about 2,200 lines per picture height in the vertical direction in JPEGs.
 (Some might argue for higher, but aliasing artifacts begin to appear at those resolutions.)
 Complete extinction of the pattern didn't occur until around 2,600 to 2,800 lines.
-We weren't able to extract much more resolution with RAW files processed through Adobe Camera Raw 6.7 rc1, perhaps slightly more in the horizontal direction.
+We weren't able to extract much more resolution with RAW files processed through Adobe Camera Raw 6.7 rc1.
 We did notice the ACR conversion contained much more color moiré than the in-camera images so the camera's processing is doing a pretty good job.
 Use these numbers to compare with other cameras of similar resolution, or use them to see just what higher resolution can mean in terms of potential detail.

 Sharpness & Detail

 Very good detail with relatively minor edge-enhancement on high-contrast subjects.
 Minimal noise suppression artifacts at base ISO.

 Sharpness.
 The Nikon D4 produced sharp, detailed images for a 16-megapixel sensor, with only minor edge enhancement artifacts visible on high-contrast subjects such as the larger branches in the crop above left.
 Overall, default sharpness is good, if a little on the conservative side (as most pros would prefer).
 Edge enhancement creates the illusion of sharpness by enhancing color and tonal differences right at the edge of a rapid transition in color or tone.